andyaiken/dojo/README.md

 ## Making a change to the app

-Check that your changes don't break the project's style rules:
+Check that your changes don't break any functionality, or the project's style rules:

 * Open a terminal in the root folder
+* Run `npm run test`
 * Run `npm run lint`

 Remember to update the app version number in `package.json` before pushing any change to the repository.